Joseph-D1/fluffy/README.md

 Fluffy - Hagrid's 3-headed guard dog

-Fluffy is a tool to help monitor sites, and to give me piece of mind that my clients sites are still alive and kicking, and my Cloud Infrastructure skills* are validated.
+Fluffy is a tool to help monitor sites, and to give me peace of mind that my clients sites are still alive and kicking, and my Cloud Infrastructure skills* are validated.

 ## How to use

+To configure the sites that should be monitored, edit `backend/sites.json`

 Fluffy had a FastAPI backend and a React frontend.
 To get started, you need to get both services up and running: